hassansuhaib/100-days-of-code/log.md

 - Finished Problem Set 7 of #cs50 in SQL
 - Learned how to work with SQL in Python using sqlite3
 - Learned some CSS positioning and converted a website from Bootstrap 4 to pure CSS

+### Day 93: May 15, 2020.

+**Today's Progress:**
+- Made front-end of Tic Tac Toe with CSS and JavaScript game for a friend's project in Artificial Intelligence.
+- Learned how to use Grid for the first time.